 Like defproc, but for multiple cases with the same id.

-When an id has multiple calling cases, they must be defined with a single defproc, so that a single definition point exists for the id.
-However, multiple distinct ids can also be defined by a single defproc, for the case that it's best to document a related group of procedures at once.
+Multiple distinct ids can also be defined by a single defproc, for the case that it's best to document a related group of procedures at once (but multiple defprocs grouped by deftogether also works for that case).